Slimnios/SaGess/README.md

 4 datasets from `torch_geometric` are supported: Cora, Wiki, EmailEUCore, ego-facebook and one custom dataset loaded as a `.pkl` file.
 All the datasets are downloaded to or placed in the `data` folder.

+Saved checkpoints, wandb log folder and other outputs can be found in the `outputs` folder.

+## Configs & parameters

 Dataset specific configuration resides in `configs/dataset/*.yaml` files.

 Other default parameters for DiGress are found in `configs/train/train_default.yaml`, `configs\model\discrete.yaml` and `configs\general\general_default.yaml`.

 The following parameters: dataset, number of subgraphs to train on, their size and sampling method are to be set manually in `src/dataset/large_graph_datasets.py`.

-You can also find the evaluation pipeline in `src\evaluation.py`.

-Saved checkpoints, wandb log folder and other outputs can be found in the `outputs` folder.

 ## Additional support for docker